Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Materials and Methods

 The second dataset was created by Reid et al. (2021); henceforth, the Reid estimates \cite{Reid_data}.
 These daily PM$_{2.5}$ concentration estimates, which were created with wildfire smoke epidemiology in mind as a possible use case, are available from 2008-2018 at the centroid of every Census tract, ZIP code, and county in the western US (Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming).
-Reid et al. used a glmnet ensemble of random forest and gradient boosting tree algorithms, and achieved a 10-fold cross-validation $R^2$ of 0.73 for a 2008-2016 model and 0.72 for a 2008-2018 model.
-The reason for having two separate models is that one key variable, input from a chemical transport model called CMAQ (also used in the Di model), was not available past 2016.
+Reid et al. used a generalized linear model ensemble of random forest and gradient boosting tree algorithms, and achieved a 10-fold cross-validation $R^2$ of 0.73 for a 2008-2016 model and 0.72 for a 2008-2018 model.
+The reason for having two separate models is that one key variable, input from a chemical transport model called CMAQ (also used in the Di model), was not available past 2016 at the time of model fitting.
 The 2008-2018 Reid model did not use CMAQ.
 Unless otherwise specified, the 2008-2016 Reid estimates analyzed in this paper are from the with-CMAQ model.

 One probable reason that the Di $R^2$ values are higher than those of Reid is that the monitoring dataset they used had less extreme PM$_{2.5}$ observations.
 Due to increasing wildfires in the western US, more recent years have had more extreme PM$_{2.5}$ concentrations due to wildfire smoke; this increased variability is harder to accurately predict with statistical models \cite{qi_2020}.
 Indeed, both Di et al. and Reid et al. observed decreasing $R^2$ values over time when they calculated this metric by year.
 In addition to the Reid models covering later (more wildfire-heavy) years, they also included a wider range of monitoring observations, with some deployed near wildfires for the purpose of capturing smoke exposures.